Listen up, Annual Passholders. There’s a lot to know when it comes to Walt Disney World’s reopening.

 Effective April 5, 2020 all monthly payments were automatically stopped and waived while the parks were closed.
 Payments made between March 14 through April 4 will be refunded and payments will resume as normal when the parks reopen on July 11.

 Pass expiration dates will not be extended and passes will expire on the originally scheduled expiration dates.

 As an alternative, you can choose to have monthly payments postponed starting with payments due April 5 through the park closure and then resumed as normal when the parks reopen on July 11.

 Postponed payments will be collected in the months following the end of the your scheduled payment term.
 The pass will be extended by the number of days the parks are closed.

 The new expiration date will be reflected on the Annual Passholder’s account prior to reopening.
 You can call VIPassholder Support to postpone your payment plan.
 Furthermore, you will also receive an extra one month extension to your pass (unless you select the option below).
-The additional month will automatically be processed and visible in MDE in October 2020.
+The additional month will automatically be processed and visible in MDE in the coming weeks.

 You can also opt out of the additional month extension by canceling your pass and waiving your monthly payments due after Aug.
 11, 2020.
 Any payments made between July 11, 2020 and August 11, 2020 will be retroactively refunded and all future payments will be stopped.
 If you made a payment between March 14, 2020 through April 4, 2020 that was not already refunded, that payment will also be retroactively refunded.
 This also means your pass will remain valid through Aug.
 11, 2020 and will be canceled effective Aug.
 12, 2020.